kaiiyer/rajappan/infosec/BlueTeam/README.md

 - [DevSecOps](https://www.devsecops.org/) An informational site for security and business practitioners looking for innovative ways to incorporate security at scale

+- [Malware Archaeology CheatSheet](https://www.malwarearchaeology.com/cheat-sheets) - Cheat Sheets to help you in configuring your systems

+- [Detectify](https://blog.detectify.com/) - Security blog from Detectify, Automated security and asset monitoring for all teams.

 -------------